wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

   ![Load Configuration](/images/BlazeMeter/BlazeMeter-LoadConfiguration.png)

-  6. The 'Load Configuration' lets you set where the requests will originate from.
+  6. The 'Load Distribution' lets you set where the requests will originate from.
 This doesn't matter too much to us, so just select one that is in the UK, as that is where our application is hosted.

   ![Load Distribution](/images/BlazeMeter/BlazeMeter-LoadDistribution.png)